-There are many different types of writers who make a living through their skills and experience as wordsmiths.
+Many different types of writers make a living through their skills and experience as wordsmiths.

 15 Different Types of Writers